-We have entered into roaming agreements with multiple carriers around the world, and have thereby established worldwide coverage for our customers.
-Our inability to extend our worldwide coverage or to renew, or substitute for, these roaming agreements on acceptable terms, may place us at a competitive disadvantage, which could adversely affect our ability to operate our mobile business successfully and profitably.
+We have entered into roaming agreements with multiple carriers around the world, and have established worldwide coverage.
+Our inability to extend our worldwide coverage or to renew, or substitute for, these roaming agreements at their respective or better terms or on acceptable terms, may place us at a competitive disadvantage, which could adversely affect our ability to operate our mobile business successfully and profitably.
 In addition, if we are unable to renew, or substitute for, these roaming agreements on a timely basis and at an acceptable cost, our cost structure could materially increase, and, consequently, our business, prospects, revenues, financial condition and results of operations could be adversely affected.

-We could be adversely impacted by the increasing proportion of bring-your-own-device ("BYOD") customers with no fixed-term contracts.
+We could be adversely impacted by higher handset costs and increasing bring-your-own-device ("BYOD") customers.